 Copies to:

 Gerald M. Chizever, Esq.

 Kresimir Peharda, Esq.

-Richman, Mann, Chizever, Phillips & Duboff 9601 Wilshire Boulevard, Penthouse Beverly Hills, California 90210 (310) 274-8300; Fax: (310) 274-2831
+Richman, Mann, Chizever, Phillips & Duboff

+9601 Wilshire Boulevard, Penthouse

-9001 Wilshire Doulevaru, Penthouse Beverly Hills, California 90210
+Beverly Hills, California 90210

+(310) 274-8300; Fax: (310) 274-2831

 Approximate Date of Commencement of Proposed Sale to the Public: From time to time after the effective date of this registration statement.

-If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. \Box

-If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.

-If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of earlier effective registration statement for the same offering \Box

-If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.
+If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. $\Box$ 933 If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of a other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. ecu If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the rities Act registration statement number of earlier effective registration statement for the same offering. $\Box$ registration statement number of the earlier effective registration statement for the same offering. $\Box$

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. \Box
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. $\Box$